Buff-breasted paradise kingfisher: Breeding

 The buff-breasted paradise kingfisher normally produces a single clutch of eggs each year, only producing a second clutch when the first fails early in the breeding season.
 The clutch is 3-4 lustrous, white, rounded eggs measuring 22 × 25 mm.
 They are incubated by both parents and hatch after about 23 days.
 The chicks fledge after approximately 25 days and birds have been observed leaving the nest and flying directly to a branch.
 The average fledging success rate for a pair of kingfishers is 1.5.

 Diet

 The buff-breasted paradise kingfisher hunts on the ground and from the foliage in the middle to lower levels of the forest canopy.
 It feeds on phasmids, earthworms, beetles, insect larvae, spiders, skinks and small frogs, snails and has been observed holding a small tortoise.
 The young are fed by both parents.

 Threats and conservation status

-Natural predators of nest eggs include snakes and goannas, whilst a butcherbird has also been observed preying on young.
+Natural predators of nest eggs include goannas and snakes (such as brown tree snakes, green tree snakes and Australian tree snakes), whilst a butcherbird has also been observed preying on young.

 Land clearing and habitat loss in New Guinea have the potential to impact on the breeding populations in Australia.

 Although the population trend is declining, the buff-breasted paradise kingfisher is assessed as "least concern" on the IUCN Red List.